 The fully-assembled GigaVUE-HC1 chassis consists of a 1RU, rack-mountable, 19in-wide chassis with management, network, and tool ports at the front and power connections and fans at the rear.
-Figure 1: Front View of the GigaVUE-HC1 Chassis on page 8 summarizes the bays and components at the front and Figure 2: Rear View of the GigaVUE-HC1 Chassis on page 8 summarizes the rear of the GigaVUE-HC1 chassis.
+Figure 1: Front View of the GigaVUE-HC1 Chassis summarizes the bays and components at the front and Figure 2: Rear View of the GigaVUE-HC1 Chassis summarizes the rear of the GigaVUE-HC1 chassis.